ardeshir/docs/Banking_Capture_of_France.md

 This wasn't coincidental.
 Napoleon's nephew, heir to the "revolutionary" legend, literally helped the British establishment suppress peaceful petitioners for democratic rights.
 Nine months later, he returned to France to become Emperor Napoleon III.

-The symbolic importance cannot be overstated: a Bonaparteâ€”representing the French Revolution's supposed legacyâ€”stood with British aristocrats against British workers.
+The symbolic importance cannot be overstated: a Bonaparteâ€”representing the French Revolution's supposed legacy stood with British aristocrats against British workers.
 This reveals the true nature of elite solidarity that transcends national boundaries.

 ---